Fall Home Maintenance Checklist

 Apply Caulk and Weatherstripping to Prevent Drafts

 Keep the warm air inside and the cold air outside by checking to ensure that the weatherstripping around your doors is in good shape.
 Repair or replace damaged caulk or weatherstripping.
 Even small gaps can bring in a good amount of cold air.
 Installing door sweeps in your home this fall can also prevent chills from entering the home through the slim space beneath the door.
 If you have older windows in your home, you may want to consider picking up a window insulation kit and covering them with plastic insulation.
-The process takes about ten minutes, a pair of scissors, and a hairdryer and can keep you feeling cozy all winter long.
+The process takes about ten minutes, a pair of scissors, and a hairdryer, and can keep you feeling cozy all winter long.

 Drain the Hose and Shut off the Water Line

-For homeowners with gardens, it’s important to prevent freezing your pipes which supply the hose line.
+For homeowners with gardens, it’s important to prevent freezing the pipes which supply the hose line.
 Shut off the access to the hose (in Philadelphia, most water lines are accessed in the basement).
 Then drain the remaining water and disconnect the hose and bring it inside for the winter.

 Empty Flower Pots and Prune Trees

 While you’re outside, take some time to empty the soil from your ceramic pots.
 Rapidly cooling and rising temperatures, which are common during Philadelphia winters, can cause cracking in all sorts of things (roads especially).
-Protect your pots so you can use them for spring flowers by clearing out the soil and trim your trees one last time before the winter months.
+Protect your pots so you can use them for spring flowers by clearing out the soil and trimming your trees one last time before the winter months.

 Clear Gutters and Drains

 For homeowners living in neighborhoods with even a moderate amount of tree cover, it’s important to make sure that gutters are cleared of leaves and debris.
 A buildup in your gutters can cause issues with the roof (flat roofs in particular) or cause water to spill over the gutter and freeze on the sidewalk, creating a tripping hazard.
-Also, for homeowners with drains in their front or back yard, it’s important to look and make sure they’re clear of debris.
+Also, for homeowners with drains in their front or back yards, it’s important to look and make sure they’re clear of debris.
 A blocked yard drain can turn your backyard into a skating rink and contribute to clogs in the drain line.
 You may also want to consider installing gutter guards.
 While it won’t completely eliminate the need to clean your gutters, they prevent larger items from falling in and can reduce the frequency in which you’ll need to clear them.

 Inspect and Replace Winter Supplies